maelfabien/maelfabien.github.io/_pages/ml.md

 [Key Concepts of Data Visualization](https://maelfabien.github.io/machinelearning/Dataviz/) : What is data viz ?
 Why use it ?
 What are the most famous tools ?

-[Visual Recommendation](https://maelfabien.github.io/machinelearning/VizReco/) : Visualization is a great way to enrich data exploration and analysis.
+[Automated Graphs with Visual Recommendation Systems](https://maelfabien.github.io/machinelearning/VizReco/) : Visualization is a great way to enrich data exploration and analysis.
 Visual Recommendation systems aim to suggest automatically visualizations of a dataset.

 [Tableau-like in Python with Altair](https://maelfabien.github.io/machinelearning/Altair/) : Altair is a great Python library to create dashboards and interactive graphs like in Tableau.